C++ Library on Android with Android Studio

 Test from java

-as we will be using a standalone toolchain to build the third party library.
+The key documentation file to read is called STANDALONE-TOOLCHAIN.HTML as we will be using a standalone toolchain to build the third party library.
 Install the standard toolchain.
-The commands below will install it to /tmp/my-android-toolchain
+The commands below will install it to /tmp/my-android-toolchain.

 Set some environment variables so that the configuration and build process will use the right compiler.